 Brandon Dyer, Shyam Rao, Yi Rong, Chris Sherman, Mildred Cho, Cort Buchholz, and Stanley Benedict

-Barry S. Rosensteina, Gaurav Pandey, Corey W. Speersc, Jung Hun Ohd, Catharine M.L.
-Weste and Charles S. Mayoc
+Barry S. Rosenstein, Gaurav Pandey, Corey W. Speers, Jung Hun Oh, Catharine M.L.
+West, and Charles S. Mayo

-Joseph O. Deasy, PhD, Aditya P. Apte, PhD, Maria Thor, PhD, Jeho Jeong, PhD, Aditi Iyer, MS, Jung Hun Oh, PhD, and Andrew Jackson
+Joseph O. Deasy, Aditya P. Apte, Maria Thor, Jeho Jeong, Aditi Iyer, Jung Hun Oh, and Andrew Jackson

-16 Multi-parameterized Models for Early Cancer Detection and Prevention Gregory R. Hart, David A. Roffman, Ying Liang, Bradley Nartowt, Wazir Muhammad, Jun Deng
+Gregory R. Hart, David A. Roffman, Ying Liang, Bradley J. Nartowt, Wazir Muhammad, and Jun Deng